mhhollomon/simpleConfig/README.md

 ```
 # Yes, this means that a schema file is not
 # a valid config file.
-{

 # foo must be present and an integer
 foo! : int
 # bar may be present but must be a string if so
-    bar? : str
+bar : string
 # other keys may be present, but must be integers
-    * : int
+* : bool

-}
+# valid types are int, string, float, bool
 ```